pocolifo/obfuscator/README.md

 ### `com.pocolifo.obfuscator.gradleplugin` / Gradle Plugin Interface
 A Gradle plugin to interface with the obfuscation engine.

+### `com.pocolifo.obfuscator.webservice` / Web Service

+A website (programmed in Go) to interface with the obfuscator engine.

 ## Requirements
 ### To run
 - A Java 8 compatible JVM & JRE